Beginner's Guide for WordPress / Start your WordPress Blog in minutes

 add_filter('the_content', 'wpbeginner_postrss');

-Now just create a custom field called “coolcustom” and add any value you like.
+Now, just create a custom field called ‘coolcustom’ and add any value you like.
 You can use it to display advertisements, images, text, or anything you want.

-Manipulate RSS Feed Title with Custom Fields
+How to Manipulate RSS Feed Title With Custom Fields

 function wpbeginner_titlerss($content) {